oddbird/oddsite/content/2017/03/30/safe-get.rst

   and we're using an older version of Sass
   => *do nothing*.
-- If the user passes in a string, and need a first-class function for newer versions of Sass => use *get-function*.
+- If the user passes in a string, and we're using a newer versions of Sass
+  => use *get-function*.
 - If the user passes in a first-class function, we can assume we're using the latest Sass version